Customer Discovery's Critical Role in Startup Creation

 • Hunter Babcock

-To truly impact the world, we need to build startups that can thrive and scale long term.
+To truly impact the world, we need startups that can thrive and scale long term.
+A great way to accomplish this goal is for scaled organizations interested in creating their own companies to work with venture builders.

 The customer discovery process: Getting insights directly from the target audience

-The process of understanding potential customers’ problems (JTBD) by developing a hypothesis on initial business assumptions around an original company/solution idea, then testing those assumptions through customer interviews and research
+We define customer discovery as the process of understanding potential customers’ problems (JTBD) by developing a hypothesis on initial business assumptions around an original company/solution idea, then testing those assumptions through customer interviews and research.

 Customer discovery questions we ask vary from one venture-build program to the next.
+That said, we ask Qs around:

 • Challenges they face related to their workflow